-Aside from cost and greenhouse gas emissions savings, the beauty of a solar hot water system is its relative simplicity and durability!
+In addition to the cost and greenhouse gas emissions savings, the beauty of a solar hot water system is its relative simplicity and durability.

-There are two types of collectors used in a solar hot water service:
+There are two types of collectors in solar hot water services:

-- flat plate collectors (suitable where tank roof mounting is required)
+- Flat plate collectors (suitable where tank roof mounting is necessary)

 Flat plate solar collectors

-Flat plate collectors work on copper pipes running through a glass covered collector, often connected to a water storage tank on the roof.
-The sun heats the copperpipes and the resulting hot water is thermo-siphoned out of storage tank.
+Flat plate collectors work on copper pipes running through a glass covered collector, often connecting to a water storage tank on the roof.
+The sun heats the copper pipes and the resulting hot water is thermo-siphoned out of storage tank.

-Evacuated tubes use (as the name suggests) consist two glass tubes fused at the top and bottom.
+Evacuated tubes consist of two glass tubes fused at the top and bottom.
 The space between the two tubes is evacuated to form a vacuum.
-A copper pipe (called a heat pipe) running through the centre of the tube meets a common manifold that is then connected to a slow flow circulation pump that pumps water to a storage tank below, thus heating the water during the day.
+A copper pipe (called a heat pipe) running through the centre of the tube meets a common manifold.
+That then connects to a slow flow circulation pump that pumps water to a storage tank below, thus heating the water during the day.
 The hot water can be used at night or the next day due to the insulation of the tank.

-The evacuation tube systems are superior as they can extract the heat out of the air on a humid day and don’t need direct sunlight.
-Due to the vacuum inside the glass tube, the total efficiency in all areas is higher and there’s better performance when the sun is not at an optimum angle – such as when it’s early in the morning or in the late afternoon.
+Evacuation tube systems are superior as they can extract the heat out of the air on a humid day and don’t need direct sunlight.
+Due to the vacuum inside the glass tube, the total efficiency in all areas is higher.
+There’s also better performance when the sun is not at an optimum angle.
+This could include times such as when it’s early in the morning or in the late afternoon.

 Evacuated tube vs. flat panel – which is more efficient?